lav30/nobelprizes/index.md

 ## Project Overview

-- Explored Nobel Prizes awarded over a period of a hundred years through detailed vizualizations.
+- Explored Nobel Prizes awarded over a period of a hundred years through detailed visualizations.
-- Explored different EDA packages such as **Seaborn and Plotly** to effectively display the data insights.
+- Explored different data visualization packages such as **Seaborn and Plotly** to effectively display data insights.
-- Detailed visual analysis of what contributes to being a Nobel Prize awardee.
+- Detailed visual analysis of factors contributing to being a Nobel Prize awardee.

 ## Data Exploration

-Data exploration through vizualization always provides interesting insights into a dataset.
-This vizualization project has focused on Nobel prizes awarded over a period of more than a hundred years.
-These data explorations through bar graphs and scatter plots provide a clear picture of the background of the awardees.
-Several columns contain missing values and these can also be vizualized through Python modules.
-Although it is not apparent why there are so few female awardees over the years, key insights about the dataset can be obtainbed through age, gender and category related visualizations.
+Data exploration through visualization often provides interesting insights into a dataset.
+This visual exploration project focuses on Nobel prizes awarded over a period of more than a hundred years.
+These data explorations through bar graph, scatter plots and histograms provide a detailed and clear picture of the background of the awardees.
+Several columns contain missing values and these too can be vizualized through Python modules.
+Further study of the dataset provides key insights into the gender disparity between male and female laureates.
+Also, a comprehensive view about the dataset can be obtainbed through age, gender and category related visualizations.

 ### 1. Missing Values Visualized